twilio/hack-together/README.md

 ## Hack Together
 ![Hack Together logo](images/hacktogether.png)
+** schedule is done for the day after the keynote Q&A due to streaming setup difficulties and we apologize for any confusion <3
 Goal: to connect, support, educate, entertain, and empower the hacker community when many have been displaced from their campuses with a series of [Twilio TV livestreams](https://twitch.tv/twilio) with games, contests, talks, workshops, and more throughout the day, interspersed with breaks and [contests](#asynchronous-contests) like
 - <em>draw-the-owl</em>: draw and owl and show us on Slack or in Twitch chat!
 - [TwilioQuest](twilio.com/quest), a video game and training tool to earn XP, swag, and an IRL  Zelda sword (we will mail it to college hackers)